philbertphotos/OpenPRO58/Docs/how_to_wire.md

 Option 2 - Internal serial bootloader

 See pictures above for TX and RX pins.
 Connect here 3V3 USB->UART converter.
+Button on the side is NRST a.k.a RESET.

 # ![TXRX](DSC_0547.JPG)
 # ![Dongle](DSC_0548.JPG)